 - determine pricing by anchoring against value versus cost

 Here’s a partially marked-up flow showing some of these layers:

 The first Running Lean + Switch workshop was the beginning of what I hope to be a healthy collaboration toward uncovering what customers want versus what they say they want, which are often two very different things.

 Bob and Chris have honed a unique interviewing format for uncovering jobs.
 They anchor their conversations around a recent switch that a customer made, which could be a new purchase (or cancelation), and then unpack the job story from there.
 I recommend checking out some of their interviews on their site http://jtbd.org.
 They are simultaneously entertaining and a bit freaky because often, the interviewees don’t even understand the driving forces that led them to their decisions.

 “There is no such thing as an impulse purchase”.

 - Bob Moesta

-I’m curious if you have been applying the jobs framework yourself and how.
+I’m curious how you have applied the jobs framework yourself.
 Please leave a comment below.